π Create an MongoDB Search Index

 You don't need to refine this index.
 Go ahead and click Create Search Index.

-You'll be redirected to a page showing all of the search indexes used in your Atlas project.
+You'll be redirected to a page showing all of the search indexes in your deployment.
 Creating the index should take up to a minute.

-Once you see your new index showing as Active in the list, you can move to the next step.
+Once your new index's status is Ready, you can move to the next step.